“: a local pride; spring, summer, fall and the sea; a confession…” - William Carlos Williams, Paterson.

 William’s glib Jersey-style comeback merges a Protestant eco-evangelism with the minutiae of early U.K. land laws.

-When searching the NYPL classic catalog for genealogy materials that relate to a specific region, it is always most useful to conduct subject searches by county name to yield the most comprehensive results:
+When searching the NYPL research catalog for genealogy materials that relate to a specific region, it is always most useful to select the "Subject Heading Explorer" and conduct subject searches by county name to yield the most comprehensive results:

 - [NAME OF COUNTY] (N.J.) -- Genealogy.